kauncoder/simplewallet/README.md

-# thresholdwallet
+# simplewallet (demo for eth)
-Simple ETH Wallet utilizing Threshold ECDSA
+Simple ETH Wallet utilizing ECDSA signatures
+To be modified into threshold/multiparty wallet